 In my book, Propel, I write about the importance of planning good stewardship campaigns.
-Now is the time of the year to begin planning for your fall stewardship sermon series and campaign!
+Now is the time of year to build a church stewardship plan for your fall stewardship sermon series and campaigns!
 Leadership is the key.
 Most pastors I know begin to ask, “What are the money management needs of our congregation for the coming year?”
 Many pastors survey the staff, key leaders, and the congregation.

-How to Set Annual Stewardship and Generosity Goals
+How to Set Annual Church Stewardship Program Goals

 Setting annual goals for your stewardship and generosity ministry is very important to help create focus and energy.
 These goals can come out of brainstorming sessions, but before any final decisions or approvals are made, be sure to refine them with those who will be working on them.
 Ownership is important for best results.
-Your creative campaign leadership and worship planning will result in growth in stewardship and generosity from your congregation.
+Your creative stewardship ideas and planning will result in growth in generosity from your congregation.

 My experience is that it helps to limit your strategic goals to no more than two to three per year.
 Too few will not generate the leadership dynamic you need, and too many will be frustrating to all involved.
 Every year, it is helpful to evaluate the previous year and set your strategic goals for the new year.
 The Annual Stewardship Campaign is about much more than money!

-Whether it is a one-year plan or a three-year plan, goals need to be specific, measurable, assignable (who will be responsible for the project?), realistic, and time-related.
+Whether it is a one-year church stewardship plan or a three-year mission, goals need to be specific, measurable, assignable (who will be responsible for the project?), realistic, and time-related.
 Specific goals can be identified from the areas of your ministry that need improvement.

 Measurable ways of quantifying the progress or results of your stewardship campaign are essential for evaluation.